Metabase Alternative: Open-Source Agentic Analytics

 Full CLI Workflow

-bon init scaffolds your project. bon deploy pushes schema and dashboards. bon mcp configures AI agent connections. bon query tests from the terminal. bon datasource add --from-dbt imports existing dbt models.
+bon init scaffolds your project and generates agent configs for Claude Code, Cursor, and Codex. bon deploy pushes schema and dashboards. bon diff previews changes before deploying. bon pull downloads deployed models locally. bon schema explores deployed measures, dimensions, and views. bon docs browses documentation from the CLI. bon mcp outputs MCP connection configs for your agents. bon query tests from the terminal. bon datasource add --from-dbt imports existing dbt models.
 Ship from the terminal, not a GUI.

 Admin UI and Schema Catalog